Loading...

 Employee onboarding is a crucial process in Human Resources (HR) that focuses on integrating new employees into an organization.
 It includes the steps and activities designed to help newcomers become familiar with their roles, the company culture, and the overall work environment.

-This template is perfect for HR teams, but it also can be assigned for any project where a new employee is going to appear.
-You can customize the description when you need and enjoy standardized processes.
+This template is perfect for HR teams, however it also can be assigned for any project where a new employee is going to appear.
+Customize the description to your needs and enjoy standardized processes.
 Create a comprehensive onboarding process with one issue template, and don't miss anything.

 Epic: Onboarding [name of new hire/department]